-Qualified students are urged to consider opportunities for study in other countries.
-Such experiences offer invaluable educational enhancement and help develop intercultural awareness.
+Qualified students are encouraged to consider opportunities to study in other countries.
+Such experiences offer invaluable educational enhancement and foster intercultural development.

 Several examples of available study abroad programs are outlined below.
-Interested students may consult the Office of International Programs staff for information about the opportunities.
+Interested students may consult the Office of International Programs staff for more information.

 These programs offer a wide variety of courses and specialized curricula; several do not require preparation in a foreign language, but do require on-site language study.
 For participating Wofford students, credits in these programs are awarded by Wofford and thus are included in the computation of the cumulative grade-point averages of those students.
 Financial aid may be applied toward program costs and other educational expenses for approved semester study abroad programs.

-When a student undertakes an approved study abroad program whose calendar precludes his or her participation in the Wofford Interim in that year as ordinarily required, satisfactory completion of the study abroad program will stand in lieu of completion of an Interim project for that year but no Interim credit hours are awarded.
+When a student undertakes an approved off-campus study program whose calendar precludes his or her participation in the Wofford Interim in that year as ordinarily required, satisfactory completion of the off-campus program will stand in lieu of completion of an Interim project for that year but no Interim credit hours are awarded.
 Satisfactory completion is defined as earning a minimum of 12 credit hours with a term GPA of 2.0.

 Further information about these programs is available in the Office of International Programs.